 When we got married, I was a season ticket holder at the community theater, so I bought my husband tickets as well and we remained season ticket holders for a couple more years.
 A year or two into our marriage, we got season tickets to a theater that puts on musical parodies, and we remained season ticket holders there for a few years as well.
 Becoming season ticket holders at a local theater is something that I'd suggest to anyone who asked me.

-Our current stage of life makes it difficult to attend all of our shows, and we missed quite a few due to my classes, illness related to pregnancy or one of our kids being sick.
+Our current stage of life makes it difficult to attend all of our shows, and we missed quite a few due to my college classes, illness related to pregnancy or one of our kids being sick.
 I was sad to give up being season ticket holders, but we still make a goal to see two or three shows together a year and we love it!

 This is one hobby that I don't know much about because we are not sports people in our house.
 I have seen couples have a lot of fun tailgating and attending all of the games for their local team.
 I've also seen some people post on social media that they put on their jerseys and support their favorite teams from the couch every week.
-Maybe you and your spouse would rather play together and join a coed team for softball, flag football, indoor soccer or another sport that interests you.
+Maybe you and your spouse would rather play together and join a coed team for softball, flag football, indoor soccer or a team for another sport that interests you.

 All of the mom & pop or hole in the wall restaurants seem to have the best food, but are not the first thing that comes to mind when we are trying to decide where we want to go to eat.
 If you enjoy good food from non-franchised restaurants, this could be a new hobby for you.
 Sit down together and create a "bucket list" of restaurants that you want to try.
 Break them down by types of food so when you are craving something specific, you can quickly locate a restaurant from your list that you could try.